keptn-contrib/dynatrace-service/documentation/sli-configuration.md

       your_metric: "metricSelector=your_metric:count&entitySelector=tag(keptn_project:$PROJECT),tag(keptn_stage:$STAGE),tag(keptn_service:$SERVICE),tag(keptn_deployment:$DEPLOYMENT),type(SERVICE)"
     ```

 * To store this configuration, you need to add this file to Keptn's configuration store either on project, stage, or service level.
-The remote resourceUri needs to be `dynatrace/sli.yaml`.
-This is done by using the Keptn CLI with the [keptn add-resource](https://keptn.sh/docs/0.8.x/reference/cli/commands/keptn_add-resource/) command.
-Here is an example
+The remote `resourceUri` needs to be `dynatrace/sli.yaml`.
+This is done by using the Keptn CLI with the [keptn add-resource](https://keptn.sh/docs/0.8.x/reference/cli/commands/keptn_add-resource/) command:

     ```console
     keptn add-resource --project=yourproject --stage=yourstage --service=yourservice --resource=./sli.yaml --resourceUri=dynatrace/sli.yaml